Rural delivery on Akatore Road

-Akatore Creek Road at Taieri Mouth
+Akatore Creek and Swamp at Taieri Beach

 I thought I should warn you that over the next few days I’m going to be skipping around the place a fair bit as I share photos with you from towns, points of interest and random curiosities I’ve discovered.
 So, having said that, I’ve headed just over the hill from Taieri Mouth to Akatore Creek Road which provides access to nearby farms.
 I actually thought this was one long driveway as it didn’t initially look like a public road.
 Also, a fun fact is that the nearby Akatore Creek is home to the Fernbird which is listed as an ‘at risk and declining’ species.